g1html5team/mojito_fork/README.md

 ## Routing

 [Mojito][mojito] comes with a very feature rich router.
+You access the root router by calling `app.router`.

-To get a good overview of the options you have, have a read of the blog post [Routing Options in Shelf][routing_blog].
+To get a good overview of the options you have, read the blog post [Routing Options in Shelf][routing_blog].

 The mojito router extends [shelf_rest][shelf_rest]'s router.
 As this is documented extensively in the [shelf_rest documentation][shelf_rest] I won't repeat it here.